kalina235/loss-landscape/README.md

 ```
 **Please notice the change in the number of epochs to 100.**

+*UPDATED on 14/03/2023*:

+As mentioned above, follow the instructions under the repository's Plotting the network trajectory section to generate plots for various sets of hyper-parameters.Train each model for at most 100 epochs.
+1. Compare how quickly your models converge.
+Feel free to modify the plot_trajectory.py file to include the loss value at each point of the plot.
+2. What can you say about the region where the models converged to?
+Remeber that `plot_trajectory.py` uses PCA to plot training trajectories individually.
+How would you modify the code to allow two training trajectories (for the same model architecture) to be directly comparable?
+3. Can flatness be related with generalization?
+How would you test for that?

 ## Reference

 [1] Ian J Goodfellow, Oriol Vinyals, and Andrew M Saxe.
 Qualitatively characterizing neural network optimization problems.
 ICLR, 2015.